mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 ## Conclusion<a name="conclusion"></a>

-As you can see, there's no restrictions to use CloudFront as a public endpoint for IAM OIDC, restricting the S3 bucket for public access, also avoid exposing directly the S3 URL, keeping compliant with the [S3 best practices](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html).
+As you can see, I didn’t find any restriction to using CloudFront as a public endpoint for IAM OIDC, setting the S3 bucket for private access only, and keeping it compliant with the [S3 best practices](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html).

+I also would like to mention
-That change also there is no difference/impact in terms of clusters' security, as the cluster should not access that URL, so that change is more for Account's security compliant.
+that there is no difference/impact in terms of clusters' security, as the cluster should not access that URL so that change is more for Account's security compliant.

-I also can see some advantages when writing this article like expanding the solution when you're operating many accounts with many clusters simplifying the life of DevSecOps teams:
+I also can see some advantages when writing this article like expanding the solution when you're operating many accounts with many clusters and simplifying the life of DevSecOps teams:
-- Centralize the management of the OIDC files into one single entrypoint;
+- Centralize the management of the OIDC files into one single entry point;
 - Create your own DNS domain for OIDC identifier;
-- Flexible to create an 'multi-tenant' solution storing many JWKS from different cluster into the same bucket; or could be in different buckets but with the same entrypoint (CloudFront) routing to different origins.
+- Flexible to create a 'multi-tenant' solution storing many JWKS from the different clusters into the same bucket; or could be in different buckets but with the same entry point (CloudFront) routing to different origins.

 Furthermore, it would be nice to have:
-- AWS could allow the OIDC private requests (s3://) to access the thumbprints, instead of a public HTTPS*, so it would be possible to set a couple of S3 bucket policies allowing OIDC service, for example, allowing only OIDC's ARN principal;
+- AWS could allow the OIDC private access to the thumbprints, instead of a public HTTPS*, so it would be possible to set a couple of S3 bucket policies allowing OIDC service, for example, allowing only OIDC's ARN principal;
-- `ccoctl` utility create the steps using CloudFront by default;
+- `ccoctl` utility creates the steps using CloudFront by default;
-- `openshift-installer` embeed the `ccoctl` steps/automation when using manual-STS;
+- `openshift-installer` embed the `ccoctl` steps/automation when using manual-STS;
-- `openshift-installer`deploy the default IPI cluster with STS by default;
+- `openshift-installer` deploy the default IPI cluster with STS by default;

-> *there's a blocker from OIDC spec[1] in this suggestion, but AWS could improve the security in this access as the unique client of OIDC in this case should be the STS service (access between AWS services).
+> *there's a blocker from OIDC spec[1] in this suggestion, but AWS could improve the security in this access as the unique client of OIDC, in this case, should be the STS service (access between AWS services).

-> [1] _"The returned Issuer location MUST be a URI RFC 3986 [RFC3986] with a scheme component that MUST be https, a host component, and optionally, port and path components and no query or fragment components."_ [https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery]
+> [1] _"The returned Issuer location MUST be a URI RFC 3986 [RFC3986] with a scheme component that MUST be HTTPS, a host component, and optionally, port and path components and no query or fragment components."_ [https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery]

 Suggestions for the next topics:
 - Create one multi-tenant bucket with custom DNS on the CloudFront to serve JWKS files from multiple clusters
 - Evaluate the other options to serve public URLs to IAM OIDC, like:
-  - Lambda function serving JWKS files directly or reading from S3 bucket restricted to function's ARN, using one option below as URL entrypoint*:
+  - Lambda function serving JWKS files directly or reading from S3 bucket restricted to function's ARN, using one option below as URL entry point*:
   - a) [dedicated HTTPS endpoint](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html);
   - b) [API Gateway proxying](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html) to the function;
   - c) [ALB as Lamdda's target group](https://docs.aws.amazon.com/lambda/latest/dg/services-alb.html);type
-  - directly from hosted web server
+  - directly from a hosted web server

 ## References